jburgy/jburgy.github.io/docs/_posts/2025-11-29-how-many-roads.md

 >Please translate `jonesforth.S` from x86 assembly to WAT the textual Webassembly representation

-And of it went, quickly producing reams of code.
+And off it went, quickly producing reams of code.
 I saved everything it produced as a [GitHub gist](https://gist.github.com/jburgy/56c16cb3d5e366a1217949ac9d05ba7a).
 It looked great at first but soon hit a bunch of "pointer out of bounds" errors and Claude is not great at debugging, at least not yet.
 I took a crack at it myself